- IBS can cause abdominal pain and stool changes such as constipation or diarrhea.

 What other ways can IBS affect me?

 Irregular bowel habits can be frustrating and lead to emotional stress.
-Luckily there are healthy ways to lower your stress level, such as taking a proactive role in your treatment plan–keeping track of what you eat so you can figure out what foods seem to trigger symptoms, doing activities that you enjoy and that help you to de-stress, and talking with a friend, parent, and/or counselor about your feelings.
+Luckily there are healthy ways to lower your stress level, such as taking a proactive role in your treatment plan.
+For example, keeping track of what you eat so you can figure out what foods seem to trigger symptoms, doing activities that you enjoy and that help you to de-stress, and talking with a friend, parent, and/or counselor about your feelings.

-Although IBS symptoms can be uncomfortable and stressful, most teens do not develop chronic health problems.
+Although IBS symptoms can be uncomfortable and stressful, most teens do not develop chronic health problems because of them.
 With the help of your health care provider and a registered dietitian, you can learn ways to make changes to your diet that can improve, or even get rid of, some or all of your symptoms.